 Introduction to database management systems in business.
 Database design concepts, query languages for database applications (such as SQL and QBE), major types of database systems, and data management.
-Prerequisites: Major of Master of Accountancy AND BSAD 357 or ACCT 368.
+Prerequisites: Major of Master of Accountancy AND BSAD 157.

-BSAD 523G - Analysis and Design of Business Systems 3 hours
+BSAD 523G - Analysis and Design of Business Systems

 Students will learn to analyze and design information systems for business.
-Students will practice project managemnt during team-oriented analysis and design of a business system.
-Prerequisites: Major of Master of Accountancy AND BSAD 357 or ACCT 368.
+Students will practice project management during team-oriented analysis and design of a business system.
+Prerequisites: Major of Master of Accountancy AND BSAD 157.